Diabetes in Dogs - Testing and Monitoring

 What might a urinalysis indicate if my dog has diabetes mellitus?

+A urinalysis is necessary for the diagnosis of canine diabetes mellitus.
+Urine from healthy dogs typically does not contain any glucose (sugar).
 Glucose in the urine (called glucosuria), as well as persistently increased blood glucose levels (called hyperglycemia), in a dog with appropriate clinical signs is diagnostic for diabetes mellitus.

 The presence of glucose in the urine makes conditions ideal for bacterial growth, so urinary tract infections are common.
 Urine is evaluated for the presence of red blood cells, white blood cells, and bacteria.
-If a bacterial infection is identified or suspected, a urine culture is indicated to identify the types of bacteria and determine the most appropriate antibiotics to treat the infection.
+If a bacterial infection is identified or suspected, a urine culture is required to identify the types of bacteria and determine the most appropriate antibiotics to treat the infection.

 At the beginning of insulin therapy, more frequent (daily) monitoring of blood glucose (with or without testing urine glucose) is indicated.
 Either very high or very low glucose levels indicate the need for adjustments in insulin dosage with the guidance of your veterinarian.